 We used this opportunity to thank our extended team, look back on 2013’s accomplishments, and unveil 2014 initiatives.

 We worked with service-learning teachers to develop a tailored coaching “curriculum” for high school students on money-in-politics issues.
 With CCHI’s coaching, high school students presented their interpretation of various campaign finance laws and possible solutions.

-Gathered community members for a pau hana to discuss the possible implications of McCutcheon, Citizens United after-math, and provided a historical context for money-in-politics issues and key decisions in the United States.
+We gathered community members for a pau hana to discuss the possible implications of McCutcheon, and Citizens United and provided a historical context for money-in-politics issues and key decisions in the United States.

 August 18- United States of ALEC film screening

 Common Cause Hawaii held a film screening of the documentaryfilm “The United States of ALEC.”
 The screening was followed by a moderated group discussion (among attendees) to talk about the issue of money and politics, and the ever-increasing corporate control of our democracy.